urbit/azimuth-js/docs/api.md

 <a name="withdraw"></a>

 ## withdraw ⇒ <code>Object</code>
-Withdraw one star to the caller's address.
+Withdraw one star from a batch to the caller's address.

 **Kind**: global variable
 **Returns**: <code>Object</code> - An unsigned transaction object.